leswright1977/PySpectrometer/README.md

 ***TODO***

 Done!
 Add a slider to control smoothing.
-See pyspectrometer-v2.py This changes the properties of the savgol filter.
+See pyspectrometer-v2.py This changes the properties of the Savgol filter.
 By default is is set at 7.

 Minimum smoothing applied: